Region crossing change is an unknotting operation: Abstract

 \section{Abstract}

-Region crossing change is a local transformation on a knot or link diagram.
-We show that a region crossing change on a knot diagram is an unknotting operation, and we define the region unknotting numbers for a knot diagram and a knot.
+A region crossing change is a local transformation on a knot or link diagram.
+We show that a region crossing change on a knot diagram is an unknotting operation, and we define the region unknotting number for a knot diagram and a knot.